 It is hard to attract and retain great talents especially for firms in controversial industries in Indonesia which might have a negative reputation and rarely have an active recruitment tool to recruit employees.
 This is because they see that there are abundant job seekers which is nearly 7.04 million in Indonesia (The Jakarta Post, 2017).
 Therefore, without the presence of recruitment programs, there will still be many applicants for any job vacancies.
 The recruiting effort made by Indonesian's firms is, hence, considered low.
 Most of the firms are relying solely on their recruitment advertisement and lengthy job interviews (Monroe Consulting Group, 2016).
-However, due to the change in generations that will be the job seekers, and the introduction of Asean Economic Community (AEC), recruitment strategy to attract job applicants and improve job pursuit intention is more needed now than ever.
+However, due to the change in generations that will be the job seekers, and the introduction of Asean Economic Community (AEC), recruitment strategy to attract job applicants and improve job pursuit interest part in more needed now than ever.
 One of the strategies that Indonesian companies can implement is by practicing corporate social responsibility.

-The World Business Council for Sustainable Development (WBCSD) has described corporate social responsibility as "the commitment of a business contribution in developing sustainable economic together with employees, their families, the local community and society to improve their quality of life" (World Business Council for Sustainable Development, 2014).
+The World Business Council for Sustainable Development (WBCSD) has described corporate social responsibility as "the commitment of a business contribution in developing sustainable equality of life" (World Business Council for Signainable Development, 2014).
 In 1991, Carroll first classified corporate social responsibilities into four categories: workplace economic, legal, ethical, and philanthropic responsibilities.
 However, Moorthy et al. (2017) included environmental responsibility as a division of CSR.
 This study uses all five dimensions of CSR.

-Prior researches commonly used signaling theory to describe the connection between CSR and JPI (Moorthy et al, 2017; Magbool et al., 2016; Story et al., 2016).
-Potential employees give information related to a company as 'signals' of telling them about the working conditions, and any indications of what it could be like to be a part of that organization (Presley et al., 2018).
-Thus, companies can intentionally select information they would like to send as signals to their potential employees in order to raise the organization's attractiveness.
+Prior researches commonly used signaling theory to describe the connection between CSR and JPI (Moorthy et al., 2017; Magbool et al., 2016; Story et al., 2016).
+Potential employees gives information related to a company as 'signals' of telling them about the working conditions, and any indications of what it could be like to be a part of that organization (Presley et al., 2018).
+Thus, companies can intentionally select inform on they would like to send as signals to their potential employees in order to raise the organization's attractiveness.
 On top of that, the stakeholder theory proposes that firm's objectives should not be limited to only serve its own purposes and profits, but also to fulfill the interests of other stakeholders.
-This theory states that companies reveal information about their right which they are entitled to (Cahaya et al., 2015).
+This theory states that companies reveal information to their stakeholders in order to maintain the good relationship with their stakeholders as well as to provide information about their right which they are entitled to (Cahaya et al., 2015).
 However, each stakeholder has the choice to use or not the information they receive in carrying out their roles in the company.